Skip to content

 Summary

-• RSL takes a declarative approach to args.
-Rad handles parsing user input.
+• Rad takes a declarative approach to args, and handles parsing user input.

 • All args can be specified positionally or via a flag from the user.